 The information in your passport must always be up to date.
-If there are any changes, you must apply for a new passport for:
+If there are any changes, you must apply for a new passport in the event of:

-- Name change due to marriage or entering into a civil partnership
+- a name change due to marriage or the establishment of a civil partnership

-- A change of name due to divorce or dissolution of a civil partnership
+- A name change due to divorce or the dissolution of a civil partnership

 Change of address due to relocation